morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 #### 3. [easy] Multiple turtles

 You can add multiple turtles.
-They all start in the middle, facing up, and are all of different colors.
+They all start in the middle, facing up, and are all of different colors (randomly chosen, except for `:trinity` who is always purple).
 You can refer to each turtle by its name.

 ###### add turtles